People's Justice Party (Malaysia): Kajang Move (2014)

-Concurrently, Anwar's acquittal in 2012 was overturned by the Court of Appeal, and he was sentenced to five years in prison.
+However, the plan collapsed on 7 March when Anwar's acquittal in 2012 was overturned by the Court of Appeal.
+He was sentenced to five years in prison on sodomy charges, a verdict which disqualified him from holding public office that critics widely described as politically motivated.
 This prevented him from standing as a candidate in the 2014 Kajang by-election and potentially becoming Menteri Besar, although he remained a member of parliament pending the outcome of his appeal.
-In 2015, his conviction was upheld and he was sent to prison.
+The party subsequently nominated his wife, Wan Azizah Wan Ismail, as their candidate instead.